bmilcs/odin-project/javascript.md

 Mocking example: testing a function that gets info from DOM input.
 You don't want to have to setup a webpage and dynamically insert something into the input just to run your tests.

 With a mock function, we can create a fake version of the input-grabbing that always returns a specific value --- and use THAT in your test.

+_Too much mocking_ can be a bad thing.
+It is _sometimes_ necessary, but if you have to setup an elaborate system of mocks to test any bit of your code, that means **your code is too tightly coupled.**

+One thing you should NEVER do: **Share state between tests**.